lukaslopes/noom-sleep-logger/sleep/README.md

 On this document, I will put all my thoughts on my decision making.

 ***
-Time in bed interval and total time in bed.
-        This information might be redundant, since, if we have the interval, we can calculate the total time in bed.
-    Or, if we have time in bed start and total time, we can calculate when the time in bed ends.
-        For the api, I will make only start time mandatory, but user should send bed end time or total time in bed.
-If the user sends both, (time end and total time), I will calculate the total time.

     For database, I will save both informations, this way its easier to to create filters or searchs on future.